ianmilliken/mpc/site/content/landing/free-marketing-workshop.md

-  Marketplace Strategy Solutions has thrived in the Queensland marketplace for over 30 years and we're excited to help other businesses in South East Queensland create sustainable success with proven marketing strategies tailored to your business.
+  Marketplace Strategy Solutions has thrived in the Queensland marketplace for over 30 years and we know a thing or two about adapting every year to an evolving market.

   Typically costed at $1,500, this workshop is completely free for your team